Transition planning for small business owners

 Consult early with advisors to determine options

 You may already have a team of trusted advisors and will need to call upon them for advice.
 You and your banker, CPA, attorney, business valuation expert and insurance professional should figure out the value of your business, both to yourself and the outside market, among other things.
-Here’s a checklistof 32 other important questions to ask.
-Tax implications are an important topic to consider this year.
-To learn more about different options for privately held businesses click here.
-The United States Small Business Administration has guidance here.
+Tax implications are an important topic to consider; the United States Small Business Administration has great resources.

 Do you have someone in mind to take over?
 Think about who is waiting in the wings and knows the inside and out of your business, including family members, clients and suppliers.
 Is now the time to have a conversation with that person?
 You’ll want to prepare the potential new boss to ensure an orderly transition while retaining and informing your key employees.
 Before starting the process, confidentiality and non-compete agreements may be necessary to prevent disclosure of trade secrets and sensitive information.